SurlyMae/jekyll-now/_posts/2020-01-21-leadership.md

 Great leaders exercise power by virtue of their passion and who they are.
 They possess the ability to make things happen by encouraging and inspiring others and acting as a catalyst for change.
 They are teachable.
 They show genuine concern for their team - the whole person, including life outside of work.
 They provide positive feedback, ask for team input and involve them in pivotal decisions.
 They model the way they want their team to act.
 They are authentic and honest.
 They work hard at being themselves, telling the truth, and investing in others.

-Retro kudos:
-Matt did an awesome job of floating around to different discussions/meetings where his knowledge was needed.
-Mike and Nick did an awesome job leading on their tickets.
-Amber did an awesome job keeping our refinement discussions contained and effective.
-Vince did an awesome job walking me through his integration test PR and keeping me in the loop on various tickets.